itaysegev/PL_HW1/Material/Tutorials/sml/datatypes.md

 <!--vert-->

-`dattatype` is an SML type constructor:
+`datatype` is an SML type constructor:

 * given: a list of types and list of tags
 * produce: a new type out of these